AFC Rushden & Diamonds: Senior football

 Diamonds were transferred to the Northern Premier League Division One South in 2016–17, where they again finished fifth.
 They qualified once more for the play-offs, but they were defeated 1–0 by Witton Albion in the semi-final.
 The FA transferred the club once again, this time back to the Southern League Division One Central.

 They had initially planned to start the 2017–18 season playing their home games at Kempston Rovers' ground, ahead of a proposed move to Hayden Road in Rushden, however necessary works to Hayden Road were completed before the season start.

 On 28 April 2018 Diamonds were promoted to Step 3 at the third time of asking, finishing second behind Beaconsfield Town; their third promotion in six seasons.

 The 2018–19 season saw Diamonds finishing 9th on 61 points, 33 off rivals and league winners Kettering Town.

 The 2019–20 season was Diamonds' second at Step 3 and contained notable results such as a 5–1 victory over Leiston and an 8–2 defeat to Bromsgrove Sporting.
 The season saw short cup runs in both the FA Trophy and the FA Cup, being defeated by South Shields and Enfield Town respectively.
 When the season was ended due to the COVID-19 pandemic, Diamonds were placed 11th in a very tight league, where they were just 4 points away from the playoff places.
+The 2022–23 season saw the club relegated from step 3 in their fifth season at the level, a 0–0 draw on 25 March confirming their fate with seven matches remaining.

+Senior team games are covered by Radio Diamonds, a group of volunteers who broadcast live commentary online for fans via Mixlr.